schmcklr/skill_extractor/README.md

 - **Part III: Text Preprocessing and Skill Analysis**

   Offers a variety of features designed to track and analyze the progression of desired job qualifications over time.
-The program should be executed in Google Colab with GPU acceleration enabled.
-There are two implemented options for this:
+The program should be executed in Google Colab.
+There are three implemented analysis options for this:

   1. Frequency Analysis
   2. LDA Topic Modeling